LOADING ...

 Pause, put me stress

-Crawled rocks, ducking y'all, it's respect
+under rocks, ducking y'all, it's respect

 But then tomorrow, put my back against the

-Is it Martin Luther, JFK, shooter you
+Is it Martin Luther, JFK, you assassin

 Is it Jackie, is it Jesse, oh I know, Michael Jackson, oh